justinfagnani/rollup-plugin-css-modules/README.md

 ## Brower support for CSS modules

-Currently, no browser supports both CSS modules and import attributes, so a transform is needed to use them.
+As of December 2023, no browser supports both CSS modules and import attributes, so a transform is needed to use them.

 #### Chrome and Chromium browsers